ckuelker/quick-guide-en-us/Dev/License/check-github-license.md

         ODbL-1.0 similarity:  31.60%
     ```

-    After changing the format of the `LICENSE` file from Markdown to text, the
+    After changing the format of the `LICENSE` file from markdown to text, the
     detection of the project is still 99.16%.
-My guess is that it checks
+My guess is that it is checking
     against the repository and not against the uncommitted changes.

     ```bash